Roiqk7/Data-Fetcher/README.md

 This will make the file executable.
 Now you can run the file and build the project.

-**Note:** You do not have to build the project if you only want to use the library.
-You can include the header file in your project and use the functions provided by the library.
-Building the project is only necessary if you want to run the tests.
-But in order for the tests to run, you need to add your API keys into `src/include/constants.h`.
+**Note:** You do not have to build the project if you only want to use it as a library.
+Building the project is only necessary if you want to run the tests or want to contribute.
+In order for the tests to run, you need to add your API keys into `src/include/constants.h`.

 ## Usage